boucherlfg/lux/docs/error-handling.md

 | `Line` | `int` | 1-based source line number |
 | `Message` | `string` | Human-readable error description |

-`Validate` never throws — it always returns a (possibly empty) list.
+`Validate` never throws — it always returns a (possibly empty) list. **All errors are reported**, not just the first one: the lexer uses error recovery to continue past bad characters, and the parser uses panic-mode synchronisation to resume at the next statement boundary after each parse error.

 ### CLI: `--check`